raditzfarhan/yii2-sanitizer/README.md

 # Yii2 Sanitizer
-Yii2 Sanitizer is an easy way to sanitize or filter your inputs.
+Yii2 Sanitizer is an easy way to sanitize or filter your inputs for application that uses [Yii2 framework](https://www.yiiframework.com/).

 ## Installation